beethoven62/FreeRTOS-nRF9160-public/lib/nRF_Modem/doc/architecture.rst

 The Modem library is the application interface to the nRF9160 modem firmware, which contains a full IP and DTLS/TLS stack as well as GNSS.
 It provides the standard Socket APIs, to facilitate application development and additional APIs to manage the modem and perform full-modem firmware updates.

-The library implements a communication interface between the Application and Modem cores on the nRF9160 via the RPC protocol, using the Inter Processor Communication (IPC) peripheral and a shared region of RAM.
+The library implements a communication interface between the Application and Modem cores on the nRF9160 through the RPC protocol, using the Inter Processor Communication (IPC) peripheral and a shared region of RAM.

 The following figure shows a simplified Modem library architecture: